raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_11.md

     print("b cannot be zero")
 ```

-A good example of an exception that may occur when you use the Sense HAT is this:

-Your program uses a variable as a pixel colour value, but the value assigned to the variable falls outside of the range allowed (0 to 255).
+A good example of an exception that may occur when you use the Sense HAT is this: your program uses a variable as a pixel colour value, but the value assigned to the variable falls outside of the range allowed (0 to 255).

 ```python
 >>> r = a + b